An efficient scheme based on graph centrality to select nodes for training for effective learning: Proposed Scheme

 The labelling budget for all three datasets is fixed as 140 points as done in \cite{r15}.
+The training points are chosen from a set of 500 points using the centrality measures.
 Different centrality measures are applied on the datasets.
 Two methods were attempted, the first one where all 140 points are selected after applying the centrality and the second one where points are selected using the Smart Selection algorithm mentioned above.\\

 For the active learning purpose, we start with 10 points initially, and train a GCN.
 Then from the model learned, another graph is constructed using sklearn's nearest neighbors.
 On this graph, different centrality measures are applied and the top-10 points are chosen for labelling in each iteration.
 Using the newly added labelled points, network is re-trained and centrality is applied again.
 This process is repeated until we reach the labelling budget.